Practitioner Motives to Use Different Hyperparameter Optimization Methods: Results

 \subsubsection{Contextual Factors That Influence HPO Method Selections}

-We identified fourteen contextual factors that can influence practitioner decisions for using HPO methods to achieve specific goals.
-These contextual factors can be grouped into three themes: \textit{own knowledge}, \textit{social environment}, and \textit{technical environment}.
+We identified fourteen contextual factors that can influence practitioner decisions for using \ac{HPO} methods to achieve specific goals.
+The contextual factors can be grouped into three themes (see Table~\ref{tab:decision_factors}): \textit{own knowledge}, \textit{social environment}, and \textit{technical environment}.